WormLabCaltech/mprsq/docs/statistics.md

 can work with other alignment tools.
 Sleuth performs the differential expression analysis by fitting a log-linear model to explain changes in expression between the different samples.
 Together, the combination of Sleuth and Kallisto are fantastic tools for processing RNA-seq data.
+Equally important, they are succinct.
+Kallisto is run via a single command using Terminal, and Sleuth requires about 20 lines of fairly standardized code.

 See their paper at BioRxiv:
 (Differential Analysis of RNA-seq incorporating quantification uncertainty)[http://biorxiv.org/content/early/2016/06/10/058164]